kaczla/list-lm/data/readme/utils_links.md

 - [Text Generation Inference (fork, free)](https://github.com/Preemo-Inc/text-generation-inference) - Text Generation Inference is a Rust, Python and gRPC server for text generation inference.
 - [TextBox](https://github.com/RUCAIBox/TextBox) - TextBox 2.0 is a text generation library with pre-trained language models.
 - [TextReducer](https://github.com/helliun/targetedSummarization) - TextReducer is a tool for summarization and information extraction powered by the SentenceTransformer library.
-- [tinygrad](https://github.com/geohot/tinygrad) - tinygrad is an extremely simple deep-learning framework.
+- [tinygrad](https://github.com/tinygrad/tinygrad) - tinygrad is an extremely simple deep-learning framework.
 It supports both inference and training.
-- [tinygrad](https://github.com/tinygrad/tinygrad) - tinygrad: For something between PyTorch and karpathy/micrograd.
 - [TorchBench](https://github.com/pytorch/benchmark) - TorchBench is a collection of open source benchmarks used to evaluate PyTorch performance.
 - [torchdistX](https://github.com/pytorch/torchdistx) - Torch Distributed Experimental
 - [torchegranate](https://github.com/jmschrei/torchegranate) - Fast, flexible and easy to use probabilistic modelling with PyTorch.
+- [torchtune](https://github.com/pytorch/torchtune) - torchtune is a PyTorch-native library for easily authoring, fine-tuning and experimenting with LLMs.
 - [Training BERT with Compute/Time (Academic) Budget](https://github.com/IntelLabs/academic-budget-bert) - Repository contains scripts for pre-training and finetuning BERT-like models with limited time and compute budget.
 - [transformer-deploy](https://github.com/ELS-RD/transformer-deploy) - Efficient, scalable and enterprise-grade CPU/GPU inference server for Hugging Face transformer models.
 - [tsai](https://github.com/timeseriesAI/tsai) - tsai is an open-source deep learning package built on top of Pytorch & fastai focused on state-of-the-art techniques for time series tasks like classification, regression, forecasting, imputation.